We are delighted to be taking part in Agroforestry Open Weekend 2025

 Our agroforestry

-Over the last two winters we’ve planted a 3 hectare bank of marginal clay soil exhausted by continuous arable cropping with a mixture of fruit and nut trees and willow windbreaks.
-The trees are planted in flower rich strips with a herbal ley for silage in between the tree rows.
-The extreme summer heat last year meant that the trees required regularly hand watering to ensure their survival.
-We’re learning as we go and continuing to think about guards, mulch and potential future products and collaborations.
+Over the last four winters we’ve planted a 3 hectare bank of marginal clay soil exhausted by continuous arable cropping with a mixture of fruit and nut trees and willow windbreaks.
+The trees are planted in flower rich strips with a herbal ley for silage/hay in between the tree rows.
+We’re learning as we go and continuing to think about potential future products, collaborations and events.

 how to find us

-Our farm is situated in the hamlet of Halstead, East Leicestershire.
-We will provide details of where to meet after you have emailed to register.
+We farm in Halstead, East Leicestershire and will provide details of where to meet after you have booked a place here: https://www.eventbrite.co.uk/e/agroforestry-open-weekend-at-halstead-hill-farm-tickets-1316053263739

 As we have livestock strictly NO DOGS please